sinch/n8n-sinch/engineering-reference-docs/QUICK_START_GUIDE.md

-# Quick Start Guide: Sinch Conversations n8n Connector
+# Quick Start Guide: Sinch Build Conversations n8n Connector

 ## 🚀 Fast Track to Implementation

-This is your quick reference for building the Sinch Conversations API connector.
+This is your quick reference for building the Sinch Build Conversations API connector.
 See `SINCH_CONVERSATIONS_CONNECTOR_PLAN.md` for complete details.

 ---